How to Tell If Your Dog is Healthy

 Saliva testing is becoming a popular way to check the health of dogs.
 The test is non-invasive and can also provide information about various health conditions.
 Saliva testing can check for the presence of certain diseases, monitor the effectiveness of medication and supplements, and even help identify nutritional deficiencies.

-The tests are available from several commercial laboratories, and a variety of tests are available depending on the dog owner’s needs.
-One advantage of saliva testing is that it can be used to assess the overall health of a dog and specific issues.
+The tests are available from several commercial laboratories, and various tests are available depending on the dog owner’s needs.
+One advantage of saliva testing is that it can assess a dog’s overall health and specific issues.
 For example, a dog owner might use a saliva test to check for signs of dental disease or monitor treatment progress for an illness.

 X-rays